ANG3L0/similar-sentences-local/README.md

   > (key4,value4) -> (last 5 words + len(sentence)-1, sentence)
   > (key5,value5) -> (last 5 words + len(sentence)+1, sentence)

-  But it turns out that doesn't really matter becauase candidates of word difference of length 1 seems to be not too common so the 3X memory overhead might not be worth it anyway because we might not do 3X the calculation if we don't.
+  But it turns out that doesn't really matter because candidates of word difference of length 1 seems to be not too common so the 3X memory overhead might not be worth it anyway because we might not do 3X the calculation if we don't.
 Now timing this shit we get:

   ```
   time cut -d' ' -f2- sentences.txt | sort | uniq -c > blah